-The safety and efficacy of Oxybutynin Chloride Extended Release Tablets (5 to 30 mg/day) was evaluated in 774 adult subjects who participated in five double-blind, controlled clinical trials.
-In four of the five studies, Oxybutynin (5 to 20 mg/day in 199 subjects) was an active comparator.
-Adverse reactions reported by ≥1% of subjects are shown in Table 1.
+The safety and efficacy of oxybutynin chloride extended-release tablets (5 to 30 mg/day) was evaluated in 774 adult subjects who participated in five double-blind, controlled clinical trials.
+In four of the five studies, Oxybutynin chloride extended-release tablets (5 to 20 mg/day in 199 subjects) was an active comparator.
+Adverse reactions reported by ≥ 1% of subjects are shown in Table 1.

 5 to 30 mg/day

-The discontinuation rate due to adverse reactions was 4.4% with Oxybutynin Chloride Extended Release Tablets compared to 0% with Oxybutynin.
-The most frequent adverse reaction causing discontinuation of study medication was dry mouth (0.7%).
+The discontinuation rate due to adverse reactions was 4.4% with oxybutynin chloride extended-release tablets compared to 0% with oxybutynin chloride immediate-release tablets.
+The most frequent adverse reaction causing discontinuation of study medication was dry mouth (0.7% ).

-The following adverse reactions were reported by <1% of Oxybutynin Chloride Extended Release Tablets-treated patients and at a higher incidence than placebo in clinical trials: Metabolism and Nutrition Disorders: anorexia, fluid retention; Vascular disorders: hot flush; Respiratory, thoracic and mediastinal disorders: dysphonia; Gastrointestinal Disorders: dysphagia, frequent bowel movements; General disorders and administration site conditions: chest discomfort, thirst.
+The following adverse reactions were reported by <1% of oxybutynin chloride -treated patients and at a higher incidence than placebo in clinical trials: Metabolism and Nutrition Disorders: anorexia, fluid retention; Vascular disorders: hot flush; Respiratory, thoracic and mediastinal disorders: dysphonia; Gastrointestinal Disorders: dysphagia, frequent bowel movements; General disorders and administration site conditions: chest discomfort, thirst.

 Additional adverse events reported with some other oxybutynin chloride formulations include: cycloplegia, mydriasis, and suppression of lactation.